 Frequently Asked Questions

-Any undergraduate Brandeis student who is in good academic standing is eligible to apply.
+Any undergraduate Brandeis student, including international student, who is in good academic standing is eligible to apply.

 The fellowship requires a 3.0 G.P.A.
 You can print out an unofficial transcript from your Workday account or provide an official, updated resume to verify your GPA to the selection committee.
 Please do not contact the Registrar.